C90-CR (M3)

+The Instalaza C90 is a 90 mm disposable, shoulder-fired and one-man operated rocket-propelled grenade (RPG) launcher.

+Design

-The Instalaza C90 is a 90 mm disposable, shoulder-fired and one-man operated rocket-propelled grenade (RPG) launcher, which can be fitted with a VN38-C night vision device for full night combat capability.
+The C90 can be fitted with a VN38-C night vision device for full night combat capability.

 It is being used as an infantry-type weapon, with Instalaza also claiming it to be the, "lightest infantry weapons system in its class".